top of page

 Gorebridge EH23 4QY

 The castle is about a 40 minute drive outside of Edinburgh.
 So that no one is forced to rent a car or pay for an expensive Uber, we will be providing free transportation to and from the venue.
-The coach will depart from XXX HOTEL at XXX TIME.
-At the end of the night, the same coach will take everyone back to their hotels in the city.
+The coach will depart from Market Street Hotel at TBD TIME.
+At the end of the night, the same coach will take everyone back to the city.

 If you miss the coach or feel strongly about driving yourself to the event, then you can drive or Uber.
 For your convenience, there is free parking on the premises.